Decision pipeline

 Data license

-The metadata we generate (classification, translation, score) can be used freely with attribution (CC BY 4.0).
+The metadata we generate (classification, translation, score) can be used freely with attribution for non-commercial use (CC BY-NC 4.0).
+For commercial use, request a license at micaela@kavnes.com.
 The original text of each news item belongs to the respective outlet — respect their license when reproducing content.

 Contact